Zar4X/ComfyUI-Batch-Process/README.md

 # ComfyUI Batch Process
-*A collection of nodes for batch processing text and image workflows in ComfyUI*
+*A collection of nodes for batch processing texts and images in ComfyUI*

 ---